cmd-source/MS2-Sights/README.md

 Once they were on the Places page they could interacte with the map of Ireland to check out sights, cities and hotels.
 On that same page underneath would be the agency tour packages for city tours.
  ![Places](assets/img/places.JPG)

+The gallery page was intended to present a visual image of the range of sights there are to see around Ireland.
+It was later decided to make the gallery more interactive with the Lightbox API.
+This allowed the user to select an image blow it up and scroll through them.
  ![Gallary](assets/img/gall.JPG)

+The contact page was created with the idea of giving users the an ability to not only make a booking but to also provide a channel to give needed feedback to site owners.
  ![Contact](assets/img/contact.JPG)

 ## Features

 - A navbar for desktop that collapses into a hamburger icon for the mobile version, the narbar includes a dark mode as well as page links.
-- On the Homepage, there are 3 previous users experiences with some javascript to open their testimonies when clicked on, which collapses back down when clicked again.
+- On the Homepage, there is a clickable locator which expands and there are 3 previous users experiences with some javascript to open their testimonies when clicked on, which collapses back down when clicked again.
-- On the Places page there is maps using LeafletJS API's.
+- On the Places page there is maps using LeafletJS API.
 The map can be filtered to show sights, cities and hotels.
-It also has 4 city tours which can be clicked on to expand the info.
+It also has 4 city tours which can be clicked on to expand and collapse the info.
 - On the Gallary there are 12 images which can be rotated through when clicked on by the user.
 The Gallary was made with the Lightbox API.
 - On the Contact page there is a submission form which allows the user to email any questions they may have.
 The Contact page was made with the EmailJS API.
 (Sends an email to my personal email address at the moment)
+- Onthe bottom of all pages there is a responsive footer.

 #### Features Left to Implement